-Case Study 6 - Plant Protection Products (PPP) into nature areas
+Case Study 6 - Pesticides in conservation areas

 Atmospheric deposition of pesticides in nature conservation areas